marcinofulus/iCSEbook1/school/source/abitur/2014/en/ebene.rst

     			\frac{4}{5}
   	     	    \end{matrix} \right).

-The value of :math:`|t|` refers to the distance of the current point to the center of the sphere.
+The value of :math:`|t|` corresponds to the distance of the current point from the center of the sphere.
 The value :math:`t` of the intersection point of the line and the plane can be determined by inserting the coordinates of the line into the plane's equation.
-This leads to
+We find

 .. math::